lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 Bracket expressions are essential for constructing patterns that require specific character matches, providing regex patterns both flexibility and precision.

 ### Greedy and Lazy Match
+Greedy and lazy matches control how much of the string is matched.
+Greedy matching attempts to match as much of the string as possible, while lazy matching stops as soon as a valid match is identified.
+In example, the `+` in our regex is "greedy", attempting to include as many of the characters within the preceding pattern.

+**Example:**
+- `a+`: Greedy matching as many letter 'a's as possible.

 ### Boundaries